ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 > You could also try [craco](https://github.com/sharegate/craco) and [craco-antd](https://github.com/FormAPI/craco-antd) to customize create-react-app webpack config same as customize-cra does.

+> Note: It is recommended to use the latest version of `less`, or a minimum version greater than `3.1.0`.

 ## Replace momentjs to Day.js

 You can use [antd-dayjs-webpack-plugin](https://github.com/ant-design/antd-dayjs-webpack-plugin) plugin to replace momentjs to Day.js to reduce bundle size dramatically.